 I swear… some days I have to pinch myself it’s so good.
 And if you get into this business, these kind of days will be common for you too.

 I talk to one of the dancers.
-He came from Puerto Rico and came to Los Angeles to dance street hip hop.
-Once he got here, he met other dancers and they said, "Hey you're good!
-You should get an agent."
+He came to Los Angeles from Puerto Rico to do street hip hop.
+Once he got here, he met other dancers and they said, “Hey, you’re good!
+You should get an agent.”